R E I M A G I N I N G

 2025, framed synthetic polymer paint on acrylic paper 350gsm, artwork 6cm x8cm, (including frame) 10cm x 12cm (SOLD)

-Intimate is not explicit, suggests.
+Intimate is not explicit, it suggests.
 Rendered in the artist’s preferred muted-earthy colour palette, the still life presents objects of pleasure, enhancement, and care: vibrators, a red-light-face therapy device and a pelvic floor trainer.
 Contemporary in their function, the family of forms nestle into the illusion of moulded materials.
 Intimate, framed with delicate repurpose, shares tools of touch and transformation which live unashamed.
 The still life reflects the nuances of how beauty, wellness, and desire are experienced throughout time.
 In this composition, the personal becomes historical and what was once private becomes unapologetically thrust into the public arena.

 Concealed